Corndel/DA4-WS4-PBI-NHS/README.md

 ### Step 6a - Data Prep

 Firstly, to explore another way to change the name of fields on the display, we will change the name of the columns in `Data view`.\
- Changes made here will affect all visuals that the fields are involved in.\
+ Changes made here will affect all visuals that the columns are involved in.\
   (We are doing this instead of renaming the fields for the specific visual as we did before)

  1. Select `Data View` in the far left panel